slavadubrov/rag-evals-demo/docs/metrics/llm-as-judge.md

 ## Bias 2: verbosity

 Judges prefer longer answers.
-The 2025–2026 research is more nuanced — modern instruction-tuned judges actually penalize filler on length-controlled tests but reward genuine completeness. **Mitigation:** explicitly tell the judge how to treat length in the rubric, and consider length-controlled win rates.
+The 2025–2026 research is more nuanced — modern instruction-tuned judges actually penalize filler on length-controlled tests but reward genuine completeness. **Mitigation:** spell out in the rubric how the judge should treat length, and consider length-controlled win rates.

 ## Bias 3: self-preference

 GPT-4 prefers GPT-4 outputs.
-The bias correlates with output perplexity — judges prefer text that is familiar to them. **Mitigation:** never use a model to judge itself.
+The bias correlates with output perplexity: judges prefer text that is familiar to them. **Mitigation:** never use a model to judge itself.

 ```python
 def cross_family_judges(generator: Model) -> list[Model]